Dilianny/BlockchainHW4/README.md

 3. Remix can be found in https://remix.ethereum.org

 Then, once the code is pasted on REMIX IDE follow the following steps to test the functions of the contract.

+To test setInstructor and getInstructor functions;
 1. Click on the run tab
 2. Set the environment to "JavaScript VM"
 3. Click deploy button
 4.Then copy the address next to "Account"
-5. Then under deployed contract click on a transaction On setInstructor function add the following variables: "[paste copied address]", [age], "[first name]", "[last name]" And on getInstructor add the following: "[paste copied address]" Then click on getInstructor button and wait for the result.
+5. Then under deployed contract click on a transaction 6.On setInstructor function add the following variables: "[paste copied address]", [age], "[first name]", "[last name]" 7.And on getInstructor add the following: "[paste copied address]" 8.Then click transact on setInstructor
+9.Then click on getInstructor button and wait for the result.
 For example: on setInsructor: "0xca35b7d915458ef540ade6068dfe2f44e8fa733c", 50, "Jon", "Snow"
              getInstructor: "0xca35b7d915458ef540ade6068dfe2f44e8fa733c"

+ Result would be: image

+ To test countInstructor;
+ 1. Follow same procedures from above, from step 3-9
+ 2. The click on countInstructor

  Result would be: image